 AP Physics 1 was designed to be a first-year physics course which you can take without prior physics experience.
 This is the main difference from the old AP Physics B course, which was designed to be a second-year physics class.

-The AP program recommends that students have at least taken geometry and are concurrently taking Algebra II while taking this course.
-If you’re not that far along in math yet, consider taking a different science class until you’re caught up, as math is very important in physics.
+While there technically aren't prerequisites for AP Physics 1, the AP program recommends that students have at least taken geometry and are concurrently enrolled in Algebra II while taking this course.
+If you're not that far along in math yet, consider taking a different science class until you're caught up, as math is very important in physics.